PowerPointLabs/PowerPointLabs-Website/_docs/positions-lab.md

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_73.png" width="600">

-Select the Sun first followed by the green arrows (use `ctrl-click`) and click the `Snap Away` button.
+Select the Sun, then `ctrl-click` to select the green arrows and click the `Snap Away` button.
 You can click the button multiple times to get different orientations relative to the reference object.
 For example, the blue arrows and red arrows in the picture below.

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_74.png" width="400">